 Custom travel to Bosnia and Herzegovina

-Bosnia and Herzegovina is one of Europe's most moving countries — a crossroads where Ottoman East, Austro-Hungarian West, Slavic Orthodoxy, Roman Catholicism and Sephardic Judaism meet.
-Independent since 1992, marked by the 1992-1995 war and the Dayton Accords, it gathers three UNESCO sites: Mostar's Stari Most (1566), destroyed in 1993 and rebuilt stone by stone as a symbol of reconciliation; the Visegrad Bridge (1577, Mimar Sinan), immortalized by Ivo Andrić in The Bridge on the Drina (1961 Nobel); and the 70,000 medieval stećci stelae.
-Sarajevo, « Jerusalem of Europe », has sustained for five centuries the coexistence of mosque, Catholic and Orthodox cathedrals and Sephardic synagogue within 100 m: the Ottoman Baščaršija bazaar, the Latin Bridge where Gavrilo Princip triggered World War I on June 28, 1914, and the Tunnel of Hope, hand-dug in 1993 to break the longest military siege in modern history.
-To the south, Mostar and its divers; Blagaj and its dervish tekke facing Vrelo Bune, Europe's most powerful spring; to the northeast, the Potočari memorial commemorates the Srebrenica genocide (July 1995).
-Balkan-Ottoman cuisine (ćevapi, burek, baklava) is savored to the rhythm of Bosnian coffee — a sacred 30-minute ritual.
-Still off the mass-tourism map, Bosnia pairs beautifully with Croatia, Montenegro and Serbia on a 10-to-14-day Balkan loop.
+Bosnia and Herzegovina is one of Europe's most moving countries, a crossroads where Ottoman East, Austro-Hungarian West, Orthodoxy, Catholicism and Sephardic Judaism meet.
+Marked by the 1992-1995 war, it gathers three UNESCO sites: Mostar's Stari Most, rebuilt stone by stone as a symbol of reconciliation, the Visegrad Bridge immortalized by Ivo Andrić, and the medieval stećci stelae.
+Sarajevo, « Jerusalem of Europe », holds mosque, cathedrals and synagogue within 100 meters, between the Ottoman bazaar, the Latin Bridge and the Tunnel of Hope.
+To the south, Blagaj and its dervish tekke; to the northeast, the Srebrenica memorial.
+Still off the mass-tourism map, Bosnia pairs beautifully with Croatia, Montenegro and Serbia on a 10-to-14-day loop.

 Highlights